-- Documents that are uploaded by the school include: Transcripts and MSPE's. - Documents that are uploaded by the student: Application, Professional Photo, Personal statements, board scores including COMLEX and USMLE reports.
+- Documents that are uploaded by the school include: Transcripts and MSPE's. - Documents that are uploaded by the student: Application, Professional Photo, Personal statements, board scores including COMLEX and USMLE reports. - Documents that are uploaded by the preceptor: Letters of Recommendation (LoR)

-• Documents that are uploaded by the preceptor: Letters of Recommendation (LoR)
+Medical Student Performance Evaluation (MSPE): (The Dean's Letter)

-Medical Student Performance Evaluation (MSPE): (The Deans Letter)
+- Students will be requested to submit their "Noteworthy Characteristics" for MSPEs toward the end of the third year to the Department of Clinical Education. - Upon completion of MSPEs by the Department of Clinical Education, students will be provided with an email and attachment of the draft version of their MSPE letter and will be given one opportunity to review, edit and return their edited draft MSPE letter. - If the student does not submit the edited document by the required deadline, the requested changes may not be honored. - If more than one response is sent to the Department of Clinical Education, with varying edits, only the first response will be honored. - MSPEs will be uploaded to the ERAS portal by the COM.

-- Students will be requested to submit their "Noteworthy Characteristics" for MSPEs toward the end of the third year to the Director of Clinical Education, via Google docs. - Upon completion of MSPEs by the Director of Clinical Education, students will be provided with an email and attachment of the draft version of their MSPE letter and will be given one opportunity to review, edit and return their edited draft MSPE letter. - If the student does not submit the edited document by the required deadline, the requested changes may not be honored. - If more than one response is sent to the Director of Clinical Education, with varying edits, only the first response will be honored. - MSPEs will be uploaded to the ERAS portal by the COM. - As per the Handbook, "Sanctions will be noted in the student's Medical Student Performance Evaluation (MSPE) and/or Addendum to the MSPE." https://tourocom.touro.edu/students/
+As per the Student Handbook, "Sanctions will be noted in the student's Medical Student Performance Evaluation (MSPE) and/or Addendum to the MSPE."